why-pengo/llamaIndexPlayground/README.md

 ------------
 - Python 3.10+ (3.11 recommended)
 - A working Python environment with required packages.
 Runtime dependencies vary with your configuration (Ollama, HuggingFace, etc.).
+- (Ollama)[https://ollama.com/] installed and see https://developers.llamaindex.ai/python/framework/getting_started/starter_example_local/
+- (HuggingFace)[https://huggingface.co/] account and token if you plan to use private models.
+- Tested on Linux Bazzite OS with Nvidia RTX 40??
+GPU 8GB VRAM, Intel Core 7 32GB RAM.

 Developer setup
 ---------------
-Create and activate a virtual environment, then install development dependencies:
+Create and activate a virtual environment, then install development dependencies.
+This example is for Linux; adapt as needed for Windows or MacOS.:

 ```sh
 python3 -m venv venv